Section 1202 QSBS Exclusion Rules: Capital Gains Exclusion Percentages

 Stock Acquired After the Applicable Date (July 4, 2025)

-For stock acquired after July 4, 2025, the exclusion percentage is based on holding period (the "applicable percentage"):
+For stocks purchased post-July 4, 2025, the exclusion percentage is progressively scaled based on the specific holding period:

-- 50% exclusion if held for at least 3 years but less than 4 years
+- 50% exclusion for stocks held for at least 3 years but less than 4 years.

-- 75% exclusion if held for at least 4 years but less than 5 years
+- 75% exclusion for stocks held for at least 4 years but less than 5 years.

 Table: Exclusion Percentages by Acquisition Date and Holding Period